Education

 Michael W. Bien is co-founding partner of Rosen Bien Galvan & Grunfeld LLP where he concentrates his litigation practice on complex commercial litigation, class actions, constitutional and civil rights law, antitrust, intellectual property, disability rights, and attorneys’ fees disputes.
 Mr. Bien served as Managing Partner of the firm for its first 27 years.

 The Daily Journal recognized Mr. Bien in 2021 as one of California's Top Lawyers of the Decade.
-He was named a California Lawyer Attorney of the Year for 2010 by both California Lawyer magazine and The Recorder and has been recognized by the Daily Journal as one of the Top 100 lawyers in California ten times - 2010, 2013, and 2015-2022.
+He was named a California Lawyer Attorney of the Year for 2010 by both California Lawyer magazine and The Recorder and has been recognized by the Daily Journal as one of the Top 100 lawyers in California 12 times - 2010, 2013, and 2015-2024.
 He has also been recognized by Best Lawyers in America for Commercial Litigation since 2013.
 Full bio »

 vCard icon